BinaryIgor/Bright-Server/README.md

     }
 }
 ```
-For more, refer to [one page docs](https://github.com/Iprogrammerr/Bright-Server/wiki)
+For more, refer to [one page docs](https://github.com/Iprogrammerr/Bright-Server/wiki).
-Project is still under development, so any feedback or opened issue is very welcome and appreciated.
+Project is under active development, so any feedback or opened issue is very welcome and appreciated.